NSuprotivniy/Server/README.md

 For communication you should send JSON formated string of command and query content.
 Responce formated with JSON too.

-There are two status of query: successful and unsuccessful.
+There are two statuses of query: successful and unsuccessful.
 You can catch unsuccessful status if there were any errors while server had been handling client's query.

 ### Examples of requests and responce format.